How do I recover Found/Held Property?

 How do I file a formal complaint?

-To make a complaint against the procedures or employee(s) of the Ukiah Police Department, it is desirable that you come to the Police Department and lodge the complaint with the Watch Commander or the specific supervisor of the employee(s) against whom the complaint is being filed.
-However, you may also lodge the complaint with any employee of the Department, or you may telephone or mail this complaint form to the Department in care of the Chief of Police.
+- To make a complaint against the procedures or employee(s) of the Ukiah Police Department, it is desirable that you come to the Police Department and lodge the complaint with the Watch Commander or the specific supervisor of the employee(s) against whom the complaint is being filed.
+However, you may also lodge the complaint with any employee of the Department, you may use this complaint form, or you may telephone or mail to the Department in care of the Chief of Police.
+To download our complaint form in Spanish, please use this hyperlink.